tuarua/AVANE/README.md

 # AVANE

-Adobe Air Native Extension written in ActionScript 3 and C/C++ for encoding + decoding video and audio based on FFMpeg libraries.
+Adobe Air Native Extension for OSX / WIN / Android / iOS (in beta) written in ActionScript 3 and C/C++ for encoding + decoding video and audio based on FFMpeg libraries.
-Samples included
+Samples included.

 Universal player - demo showing flash playing mp4, mkv, webm encoded in h264, hevc and vp9.
-Also showcases live HLS streams from Twitch and Vevo.
+Also showcases live HLS streams from NASA.
 N.B.
 Depending on your computer setup HEVC decoding may be very slow.
 So a 6 year old mac mini is not going to cut it :)

 Advanced client - demo similar to Handbrake